 The Board of Directors plays a significant role in providing oversight of the Company's management of risk.
 Senior management has responsibility for the management of risk and reports to the Board regularly with respect to its ongoing enterprise risk management efforts.
 Because responsibility for the oversight of elements of the Company's enterprise risk management extends to various committees of the Board, the Board has determined that it, rather than any one of its committees, should retain the primary oversight role for risk management.
 In exercising its oversight of risk management, the Board has delegated to the Audit and Corporate Governance Committee primary responsibility for the oversight of risk related to the Company's financial statements and processes and responsibility for the oversight of risk related to the Company's corporate governance practices.
-The Board has also determined that the Company's internal audit function should report directly to the Audit and Corporate Governance Committee.
 The Board has delegated to the Compensation Committee primary responsibility for the oversight of risk related to (1) the Company's compensation policies and practices and (2) administering the Company's equity compensation plan(s).
 Each committee reports regularly to the Board with respect to such committee's particular risk oversight responsibilities.